Wait, What Is Going On With These Really Big Goldfish?

 “If you think that you don't have enough room for a goldfish tank in your home, you'd be better off getting a smaller type of fish, rather than keeping a goldfish in unsuitable cramped conditions,” Jones advises.

-If you do get a goldfish that you’re then looking to get rid of, the U.S. Fish and Wildlife Service suggests either rehoming your fish or reaching out to a veterinarian for advice on humanely putting it down.
+If you do get a goldfish that you’re then looking to get rid of, either rehome your fish or reach out to a veterinarian for advice on humanely putting it down.
 Or, you can always get a really big tank, let your fish grow to be as big as a foot-long hot dog, name it Clifford, and impress all your friends with your Big Red Fish.
 Fun as that joke would be, just remember that the real gag is how long that goldfish might live: 30 years.